darktime78/Acer-Swift3-SF313-52G/README.md

 ## Known issues
 - The built-in microphone is Intel Smart Sound Technology and cannot be driven
 - The HDMI driver has been removed from the official driver.
 HDMI on the body cannot be used and a type-c adapter is required.

+## Modify BIOS settings
+Modifications are risky, please proceed with caution The test is normal on 1.08.
+There is no guarantee that other versions will not have problems.
+1. First open WDFInst.exe, then open H2OUVE-W-GUIx64.exe

+2. Click File->Load runtime

+3. Click the green Variable on the left

+4. Perform the following modifications
+* Disable Low Power S0 (Enable S3)
+5. Click File->Save and restart system